 3. Search Outside the Top Reviewer List

 Consider looking at products similar to yours and checking for an email address on the profile pages of those who left a review on similar items.
 For example, I love kitchen gadgets and girly things.
 If you ask me to review a men’s motorcycle helmet, I don’t really know what to say.
 You would likely get a more effective review from someone who actually owns a motorcycle and has left reviews on other motorcycle gadgets.
 Look outside the top reviewer list.

 4. KISS: Keep It Simple, Stupid

 Because top reviewers receive so many requests, a brief communication is all you need.
 We don’t have the time to read through pages explaining how fantastic your product is and the PDF files to back your claim.
-Send the request with a brief explanation with a link to view it easily on Amazon.
-No need to follow up with tracking.
+Send the request with a brief explanation with a link to view it easily on the Amazon marketplace.

 5. Those Coupon Codes May or May Not Work

 Amazon recently announced a new rule that says that sellers can provide reviewers with the coupon codes to buy the product free or discounted through Amazon.
 The good news for sellers is that reviewers often wind up with the verified purchase tag on their review when it’s done this way.
 The bad news is that some reviewers don’t feel comfortable using them.
 The two times I decided to, they did not work.
 I didn’t notify the seller or try again, I just decided to go back to my former rule of not accepting them.
 They usually only last for a limited time, and I don’t open my review request emails every day.
 I only say yes to offers where the item is sent directly to me.